-Interested in writing a post for the Methods Blog?
+Interested in writing a blog post?
 That’s great!
-Below is some guidance for writing a successful blog post.
+Below is some guidance for writing a successful post.

 -The background/story behind your article

 -Any interesting stories from undertaking the research

 - Think about your audience.
 Posts should be relevant and accessible to those working in the fields of ecology and evolution.
 When writing about your research, make sure you focus on the key findings and future implications.